ThomasMBury/charlie-bury-website/content/en/films/the_ballet_dancer.md

 ---
 description: "A romantic drama set in London."
 title: "The Ballet Dancer"
-summary: "A romantic drama set in London."
+summary: "A short romantic drama set in London."
 ---

 ### The Ballet Dancer